DCC-EX/dcc-ex.github.io/docs/ex-rail/EX-RAIL-summary.rst

 ======

+- COMMANDS are case sensitive. i.e. they must be in uppercase.
+Text parameters you provide (aliases,  descriptions) are not
 - *AUTOMATION*, *ROUTE*, and *SEQUENCE* use the same ID number space, so a ``FOLLOW(n)`` command can be used for any of them.
 - Sensors and outputs used by AT/AFTER/SET/RESET/LATCH/UNLATCH/SERVO/IF/IFNOT refer directly to Arduino pins, and those handled by I2C expansion.
 - Signals also refer directly to pins, and the signal ID (for RED/AMBER/GREEN) is always the same as the RED signal pin.